School of City & Regional Planning

 Our Vision

-The School of City and Regional Planning will be a global leader in education and research that fosters more sustainable, prosperous, just, resilient, healthy, and inclusive neighborhoods, cities and regions around the world.
+The School of City and Regional Planning will be a global leader in education and research that fosters more just, resilient, and economically inclusive neighborhoods, cities, and regions around the world.

 Our Core Values